 Nikon Z50 Image Gallery

-I love how the Z50 feels in my hand and it makes a tidy little package with the 16-50mm pancake lens.
-Stash the 50-250mm lens in a bag, and you’ve got a really versatile kit.
+I love how the Z50 feels in my hand and it makes a tidy little unit with the 16-50mm pancake lens.
+Stash the 50-250mm f/4.5-6.3 lens in a bag, and you’ve got a really versatile kit.
+It felt strange to be able to travel so light to photograph a rugby match.
+I’d normally want to take a faster lens to shoot sport but the 50-250mm is nice and light, plus the results I got are great.

 I’m slightly disappointed by the lack of a joystick and the inability to use the screen to set the AF point while you look in the viewfinder.
 I’d also prefer a vari-angle screen.
 However, the additional control and change to the screen would add bulk and cost to the camera.
 Maybe these features will come to a camera between the Z50 and Z6?